Spring Cleaning Checklist: Getting Your Car Ready for Spring

 3. Check Your Tires

-The third step on the spring cleaning checklist is specific to the tires and wheels.
+The third step to get your car ready for spring is specific to the tires and wheels.
 Because standard car wash cleaner will not get your tires sufficiently clean, use a dedicated tire and wheel cleaner.
 If you are swapping out your winter tires for summer rubber, it is still a good idea to give your winter tires a good cleaning so they will be ready for next season.

 4. Replace the Wiper Blades

 The beginning of spring is a great time to replace wiper blades, especially if the rubber has cracked or is torn.
 Winter weather is especially hard on windshield wipers so you want them in good shape to handle spring showers.
 Generally, wiper blades last about six months, so replacing them once in the spring and again in the fall is recommended.

 5. Clean the Interior